ssnegi1971/Python-Automation-Parallel-Framework/README.md

 I have written a Python Automation Parallel Framework.

-It is used to run python jobs, listed in a database reporsitory, in parallel.
+It is used to run python jobs, listed in a database repository, in parallel.

 It consists of the below components: